mallond/mallond.github.com/_posts/2015-02-26-elixir-mix.md

     conn |> put_resp_content_type "application/json"

     # Completed return Cloudant ID
+    # Todo: Need to refactor this portion see above HTTPoison Example -
+    # Todo: Get rid of the If else
     if completedok do
       map = response |> elem 1
       id = map["id"]